 Figone's Olive Oil Co., Sonoma

-The tasting room on the square in downtown Sonoma offers complimentary tasting daily, and during harvest, yolu can watch the milling process.
+The Figone's Olive Oil Company tasting room on the square in downtown Sonoma offers complimentary tasting daily, and during harvest, you can watch the milling process.